A Million Copies Initiative

 http://www.minnesotapeaceproject.org/

-Founded in early 2009, the Minnesota Peace Project (MPP) is a statewide network of peace activists working to build a more peaceful world by influencing US foreign policy through our Congressional Representatives.
-We believe that the US must move from a reliance on military & economic domination to a strategy of partnership through diplomacy.
+Minnesota Peace Project (MPP) is a statewide network of peace activists working to build a more peaceful world by influencing US foreign policy through our Congressional Representatives.
+We believe that the US must move from a reliance on military & economic domination to a strategy of partnership through diplomacy and development.

 With volunteer coordinators in each Congressional District, the MP seeks to develop long-term relationships between constituent peace advocates and their Congressional representative and staff members.

 Our Peace Agenda provides a broad platform of systemic changes that will be our focus.
-We will bring perspectives and information to Congressional members that might otherwise be suppressed by special interest groups such as the weapons industry and military contractors.
+We bring perspectives and information to Congressional members that might otherwise be suppressed by special interest groups such as the weapons industry.

-Coordinator and Delegate: Roxanne Abbas; Alternate, Mary Hinz.
+President and Delegate: Roxanne Abbas; Alternate: April Knutson

 ^Top